gios/backbone-es6-sequelize/backend/README.md

-# Flux todo list example for
+# Back-end part of Intime project